 #SeattleNeighbors is a community space for sharing stories to build momentum for housing affordability in the city.
 Advocates for affordability across the city are creating film, photo, and graphic storytelling that helps refocus Seattle’s policy conversations on what matters most: the people who live here.
 The website, Facebook, Instagram, and Twitter pages, and the hashtag showcase these projects.

-To kick off the #SeattleNeighbors sharing community, Sightline commissioned two photojournalists to capture stories that help illustrate the challenges as well as the promise of a growing city.
+To kick off the #SeattleNeighbors sharing community in 2017 and 2018, Sightline commissioned two photojournalists to capture stories that help illustrate the challenges as well as the promise of a growing city.
 These portraits and voices remind us that Seattle needs more housing, in all shapes and sizes, for all our neighbors.

 Mike Hipple is a freelance photographer based in Seattle, WA and has worked with clients ranging from US News and World Report to Microsoft to Philips Technology to Sunset Magazine.
 Michael received a BFA in Photography from the Savannah College of Art and Design in Savannah, Georgia and also studied at the Speos Institute in Paris, France.
 His first book, "80s Redux," will be released in spring 2018 through Schiffer Publishing.